Autodesk-Forge/forge-checkmodels-createissues-revit/README.md

 **MongoDB**

 [MongoDB](https://www.mongodb.com) is a no-SQL database based on "documents", which stores JSON-like data.
 For testing purpouses, you can either use local or live.
 For cloud environment, try [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) (offers a free tier).
-With MongoDB Atlas you can set up an account for free and create clustered instances.
+With MongoDB Atlas you can set up an account for free and create clustered instances, intructions:

-1. Create a account
+1. Create a account on MongoDB Atlas.
-2. Create a new collection (e.g. named `designcheck`)
+2. Under "Collections", create a new database (e.g. named `designcheck`) with a collection (e.g. named `users`).
-3. Create a new user to access the database
-4. Whitelist the IP address to access the database, [see this tutorial](https://docs.atlas.mongodb.com/security-whitelist/).
-If the sample is running on Heroku, you'll need to open to all (IP `0.0.0.0/0`)
+3. Under "Command Line Tools", whitelist the IP address to access the database, [see this tutorial](https://docs.atlas.mongodb.com/security-whitelist/).
+If the sample is running on Heroku, you'll need to open to all (IP `0.0.0.0/0`).
+Create a new user to access the database.

 At this point the connection string should be in the form of `mongodb+srv://<username>:<password>@clusterX-a1b2c4.mongodb.net/designcheck?retryWrites=true`.
 [Learn more here](https://docs.mongodb.com/manual/reference/connection-string/)